NISYSLAB/Emory-BMI-GSoC/README.md

 # Communicating with the mentors

 We are using Slack as the primary medium of communication.
-Find and join the Emory BMI slack workspace using the link - http://bit.ly/emory-bmi.
+Find and join the Emory BMI slack workspace for askind your doubts and project related queries using the link - http://bit.ly/emory-bmi.

 Each idea on this page has at least one mentor assigned.
 Each project idea also has a relevant channel in the Slack workspace, listed below under each project idea.
 Make sure to join the rooms that are relevant for the projects that you are interested in.
 Specific discussions on each project idea happens in those channels.